Beyond Payment Processor Branding: Building Your Own Iden...

 Key Takeaways

-This disconnect costs platforms more than most realize.
-When your payment experience carries another company's brand, you're surrendering customer ownership, commercial control, and long-term platform value.
+This disconnect costs platforms more than most realise.
+When your payment experience carries another company's brand, you're surrendering customer ownership, commercial control, and strategic platform value.
 Every transaction strengthens your merchant's relationship with the underlying provider instead of with you.

 Many software platforms struggle with this invisibility daily.
 They've built sophisticated applications, captured merchant relationships, and created genuine value.
 Yet when handling payments, they become transparent middlemen.
 Their merchants see the acquirer's branding, contact external support teams, and view PayFacLite® as software-only rather than a complete business solution.